Some in North Dakota wish for tougher virus tack by governor

 Bismarck-Burleigh Public Health Director Renae Moch said the state’s medical professionals are frustrated.

-“What we have been doing is not working and we have do something else to expect change,” Moch said.
+“What we have been doing is not working and we have to do something else to expect change,” Moch said.